Editor’s note: This post was updated on February 2nd, 2020 to highlight this note from Google.

 4. Are your bio pages for your authors too thin?

-Google has somewhat recently added News articles are now considered Your Money or Your Life pages as you can see from their latest Google Human Rater Guidelines.
+Google has somewhat recently added News articles that are now considered Your Money or Your Life pages as you can see from their latest Google Human Rater Guidelines.
 This means that there is a higher bar for what it expects on your bio pages, and depending on what type of news site you are, perhaps Google expects even more information about the expertise and authoritativeness of your authors.

 Here’s a strong example of a good bio page: